 Fresh kelp seaweed can be harvested from coastal regions conductive to their growth.
 They tend to grow more abundantly in the early summer season, but can be harvested to some degree all year long.
 If you have never harvested your own seaweed, it is a worthy adventure and a very fulfilling experience, connecting you with natural marine environments and the abundant food supply in which they can produce.

-(Please visit our page on seaweed harvesting for tips and helpful information for gathering clean and vibrant sea vegetables.)
+(Please visit our page on seaweed harvesting in the link below for tips and helpful information for gathering clean and vibrant sea vegetables.)

 If you would like to harvest fresh seaweeds on the Northern Pacific